makersacademy/rps-challenge/README.md

 ## Gems and ruby version used
 - ruby '2.5.0'

-- gem 'rake'
-- gem 'sinatra'
+- 'sinatra'
-- gem 'capybara'
+- 'capybara'
-- gem 'rspec'
+- 'rspec'
-- gem 'rubocop'
+- 'rubocop'
-- gem 'simplecov'
+- 'simplecov'
-- gem 'simplecov-console'

 ## Deployed on Heroku: